SammyEngima/IW4MVM/README.md

 ### A work-in-progress moviemaking modification created for IW4M

-This is a huge project I've been working on for more than a year now. � The mod itself is quite complete but still needs some extra patchs that I'll work on over the time...� Please consider this as a beta-release of what you can call a "version 2" of the old mod�
+This is a huge project I've been working on for more than a year now.

+The mod itself is quite complete but still needs some extra patchs that I'll work on over the time...

+Please consider this as a beta-release of what you can call a "version 2" of the old mod

 ###### NB : This modification was designed to be working on the IW4x client.
 I can't recommend you enough to switch to that client if you didn't already.